olaiyaaminat/Walmart-Sale-Analysis/README.md

 	group by customer_type
 	order by total_revenue  desc
 ```
+The member brings the most revenue with 164223.44 total revenue.

 ## Which city has the largest tax percent?

 ```
 	select city,
 	round(avg(tax_5),2)  as tax
 	from walmartsale
 	group by city
 	order by tax  desc
 ```
+The city with the largest tax percent is Naypyitaw.

 ## Which customer type pays the most in tax?